ggandor/leap.nvim/README.md

-Leap is a general-purpose motion plugin for [Neovim](https://neovim.io/), with the ultimate goal of establishing a new standard interface for moving around in the visible editor area in Vim-like editors.
+Leap is a general-purpose motion plugin for [Neovim](https://neovim.io/), with the ultimate goal of establishing a new standard interface for moving around in the visible area in Vim-like modal editors.

 ![showcase](../media/showcase.gif?raw=true)